University Career Services

 - available interdepartmental programs

-Students are encouraged to further review program websites, email departments directly, and ask current professors for advice and feedback.
+Students are encouraged to further review program websites, email departments directly, and ask current professors for advice & feedback.
+Professor Sheila Kannappan has also created all of the following useful resources on preparing for REUs & graduate school:

 Resources from Students for Students